Metacorp

 Environmental Impact Assessment (EIA)

-• Environment Impact Assessment in India is statutorily backed by the Environment Protection Act, 1986 which contains various provisions on EIA methodology and concept of environmental impact assessment.
+• The Environmental Impact Assessment in India is statutorily backed by the Environment Protection Act, 1986, containing various provisions on EIA methodology and concept of environmental impact assessment.

 What is Environmental Clearance (EC)?

-• Environmental Clearance is a procedure to get clearance from the government for certain projects which cause environmental pollution.
-The government has made a list of projects which need environmental clearance like mining, thermal power plants, infrastructure etc.
+• Environmental Clearance is a procedure to get clearance from the Government for certain projects expected to generate environmental pollution.
+The Government has notified a list of projects requiring environmental clearance, such as mining, thermal power plants, infrastructure projects etc.

 • The EIA Notification categorizes the projects into two categories, i.e. Category A and B. Projects falling under Category A get clearance from the Ministry of Environment, Forest and Climate Change, and Category B will get clearance from the State Environment Impact Assessment Authority.

-• According to Schedule 1 of EIA Notification of 2006, 29 types of projects need environmental clearance.
-Moreover, a colour codification for industries was implemented which classified the industries according to their impact on the environment.
-The industries were classified based on the pollution potential index as red, orange, green and white industries.
-Only the white category industries are exempted from seeking environmental clearance.
+• According to Schedule 1 of the EIA Notification of 2006, 29 types of projects need environmental clearance.
+Moreover, a colour codification for industries was implemented, classifying the industries according to their impact on the environment.

 Environment Impact Assessment Notification (2006)

-The Environment Impact Assessment (EIA) Notification, 2006 was notified under the Environment (Protection) Act, 1986 and it supersede the EIA Notification of 1994.
-A comprehensive procedure is given for obtaining prior environmental clearance for the establishment or expansion of a project given under the law.
+The Environment Impact Assessment (EIA) Notification, 2006, was notified under the Environment (Protection) Act, 1986, and it supersedes the EIA Notification of 1994.
+A comprehensive procedure is defined for obtaining the Environmental Clearance for the establishment or expansion of a project given under the law.
 Under this notification, the approval for environmental clearance from the MoEF is required for-

 • Projects listed under Schedule 1